ksachdeva/langchain-graphrag/docs/guides/query_system.md

 - Factual details and historical information
 - "Who," "what," "when," and "where" questions

 **Global Search Characteristics:**
-- Questions around themes, patterns, and trends
+- Questions without specific entity names mentioned
-- Comparative analysis across multiple entities
+- Asking about "trends," "patterns," "themes," or "strategies"
-- Thematic analysis and domain-wide perspectives
+- Comparing multiple companies/sectors without naming them
-- "Why," "how," and "what patterns" questions
+- "What are the trends in...", "How do companies approach...", "What patterns emerge..." questions

 ### Query Quality Guidelines